KHU-VLL/KHU_Vision_and_Learning_Reading_Group/README.md

 We use Google Groups to manage the mailing list: [(link)](https://groups.google.com/u/2/a/khu.ac.kr/g/khu-vision-and-learning-reading-group-g-groups).
 You can click "Join Group" when you sign in with your Kyung Hee University account.

 ## Presenters
-Please let Ah-Hyung (dkgud111 -at- khu -dot- ac -dot- kr)  know what paper you are going to present and provide your summary by **Wednesday** before your presentation.
-Also, please send your slides or a link to them once you finish preparing them.
+Please let Jongmin/Paul Shin (shinpaul14 -at- khu -dot- ac -dot- kr) know what paper you are going to present, also, provide (name and year) of the conference the paper was accepted and summary by **Monday 3pm** before your presentation.
+Moreover, send the presentation slides or a link on  **Tuesday**.

 * Dong-Ho Lee
 * Jong-Min (Paul) Shin